 “I went on holiday in May and when I got back I felt much better and said to Helen that I felt able to cope on my own.
 I don’t think I would have coped without the support of Helen.
 I think I would have gone into a depression.
 I suffer with anxiety already and I think I might have turned to alcohol to help me get through it.

 “I still have bad days, but Helen reassured me that was normal and allowed.
 I got engaged earlier in the year and am now planning my wedding in my mum’s memory.
-Helen made me see that even through my mother isn’t alive she is alive in me and I try my best every day to do my mum proud.”
+Helen made me see that even though my mother isn’t alive she is alive in me and I try my best every day to do my mum proud.”

 In December 2018 Gemma was interviewed by ITV Good Morning Britain for their '1 Million Minutes' campaign which asks people to pledge time to support someone who has been bereaved.
 Cruse Bereavement Care was one of three charities that took part.
 Find out more about the campaign here.